levidsmith/LeaderboardExample/README.txt

 The PHP files are in the "php" folder.
 Host these files on your web server.

-Generate an alphanumeric key, and place it in the php/AddScore.php file and ScoreTest/Assets/Scripts/LeaderboardManager.cs files.
+Generate an alphanumeric key, and place it at the appropriate locations in php/AddScore.php file and ScoreTest/Assets/Scripts/LeaderboardManager.cs files.

 Update URLs (TopScoresURL and AddScoreURL) in Assets/Scripts/LeaderboardManager.cs to match your web host.